washingtonpost/whippersnapper/README.md

     mkvirtualenv whippersnapper
     pip install whippersnapper

+This will install the command `whippersnapper`.

+## Usage

-Finally, create whippersnapper's config file.
+Create whippersnapper's config file.
 This file may be a good starting point:

 - [config.yaml.template](config.yaml.template)

-## Usage
+Then, run `whippersnapper` with this config file as its first argument:

     whippersnapper CONFIG_PATH

-## Config file options
+### Config file options

 - **targets** - List of target suboptions